tsteifer/homepage/content/home/seminar/seminar.md

 +++
 The seminar is organized jointly by myself, Łukasz Dębowski and Dariusz Kalociński.

-The topics include but are not limited to: algorithmic randomness, prediction, Kolmogorov complexity, randomness extraction and so on.
-The talks are given in Polish or English.
-The choice of language depends on the audience.
+Typical topics include but are not limited to: algorithmic randomness, prediction, Kolmogorov complexity, randomness extraction and so on.
+Talks are given in Polish or English (this depends on the audience).

 We usually meet online on Thursdays around 10am.
 If you want to participate, please contact me.